Comparisons12 min read

 Einstein 1 Sales ~$500

-Worth noting: those prices are before you add Einstein AI add-ons, premier support, and implementation partner fees.
-Real enterprise TCO is often 2-3x the license cost.
-That's not a footnote — that's a budget line item that catches a lot of companies off guard.
+One thing to know: those numbers are just for base licenses.
+Add Einstein AI add-ons, premier support, and implementation partner fees, and your real enterprise TCO often runs 2-3x the license cost.
+That's not a minor detail — that's a serious budget line item that catches a lot of companies by surprise.

 Best For

-Large enterprises with complex sales processes, significant technical resources, and budgets to match.
+Large enterprises with complex sales processes, solid technical resources, and budgets to match.

 📘 The Complete Budget System $4.99